openflighthpc/flight-job/docs/template-questions.md

 # Template questions

-A template also contains a number of questions that are asked when a job script is generated from it.
-The questions are listed in `metadata.yaml` under the key `generation_questions`.
-The questions will be asked in the order that they are listed in the `metadata.yaml` file.
+A template contains a number of questions that are asked when a job script is generated from it and a number of questions that are asked when the script is submitted.

-The basic format for questions is:
+The questions asked when a job script is generated are listed in `metadata.yaml` under the key `generation_questions` whilst those asked when a job script is submitted are under the key `submission_questions`.

+In both cases, the questions will be asked in the order that they are listed in the `metadata.yaml` file.

+The format for questions is the same for both generation and submission questions.
+For brevity, the rest of this document refers to generation questions alone, but everything applies equally to submission questions.

 ```yaml
 generation_questions: